Apply for a Financing Broker Business License in Dubai

 Step 3: Obtain any required external regulatory approvals from bodies such as the UAE Central Bank or SCA if your activity scope requires it.

-Step 4: Pay the applicable licence fees, execute the office or flexi-desk agreement, and receive your issued Business Licence.
+Step 4: Pay the applicable license fees, execute the office or flexi-desk agreement, and receive your issued Business License.

-For straightforward applications with no complex regulatory approvals required, the typical timeline from submission to licence issuance is two to four weeks.
+For straightforward applications with no complex regulatory approvals required, the typical timeline from submission to license issuance is two to four weeks.

 Why Dubai South Free Zone Is Well-Positioned for Financing Brokers